This Chicken Chow Mein is an easy, at-home recipe that’s better than any Chinese takeout! It’s simple and so crave-worthy!

 Chicken Chow Mein Noodles Note:

-- DO NOT use the flat, dry, somewhat curly egg noodles that you find on the pasta aisle for this chicken chow mein.
+- DO NOT use the flat, dry, somewhat curly egg noodles that you find on the pasta aisle for this recipe.
 They simply will not work.
+Just think, when you’ve had this dish at Chinese restaurants, do they serve it with the curly noodles?
+Nope, not even close.

 Common Chicken Chow Mein Questions Answered: